liufengting/FTImageViewer/README.md

 # Asking for help

 I am having trouble making `FTImageViewer` into Pod.
-If anyone see this, and if you have made swift Pods, please contact me and give a hand.
+If anyone see this, and if you have made swift Pods, please contact me and give me a hand.
 Much appreciated.

 ## License